BlogSpot

 The ability for proton therapy to target the prostate with a high, curative dose of radiation is one of the reasons that proton therapy can boast high survival rates for prostate cancer.

-At UF Health Proton Therapy Institute, prostate cancer patients are monitored for years after treatment to provide excellent care and collect necessary data to demonstrate proton therapy’s efficacy.
+At the UF Health Proton Therapy Institute, prostate cancer patients are monitored for years after treatment to provide excellent care and collect necessary data to demonstrate proton therapy’s efficacy.
 One of the initial studies to come out showing five-year results from the UF Health Proton Therapy Institute is highlighted in this article on the National Association of Proton Therapy website.
-In this study, UF physicians reported that five years after treatment, 99 percent of the patients were cancer-free if they had low- and intermediate-risk prostate cancer.
-Seventy-six percent of patients with high-risk prostate cancer were cancer-free at five years.
+In this study, UF physicians reported that five years after treatment, 99% of the patients were cancer-free if they had low- and intermediate-risk prostate cancer.
+76% of patients with high-risk prostate cancer were cancer-free at five years.

 Patient Risk Category at Diagnosis